susom/tide/README.md

 ```

-OR simple clube the both of the docker files, it will look like
+OR simple club the both of the docker files, it will look like

 ```Dockerfile
 FROM maven:3.8.1-jdk-11-openj9